azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 > Please note:
 > * **Baselines:** Final noise tuning and allow-listing require specific tenant telemetry and administrative context.
 > * **Syntax:** Minor syntax variances (e.g., path escaping) may exist due to the difference between Docker-hosted Kusto and live Cloud schemas.
-> * **Readiness:** This is not a copy & paste production ready repo, everything here is untested unless there are "receipts" to prove they have i.e. ADX-Docker Empire Telemetry results, and full README.MD's for each rule.
-This is engineering work, not a basic KQL repo.
-It takes time, iteration, testing tuning and so on...
-I am documenting the process of creating logic from scratch.
-My POC repo where my brittle monoliths exist is the start, this composite section is the philosophy behind refinement and real threat detection engineering.
-Nothing in this repo is copied, nothing has been borrowed.
-This document is mean't to teach you/me how to think, because anyone who has been in the trenches knows that engineering freedom is only found when the architecture becomes "simple" and easy to understand.
+> [!IMPORTANT]
+> **Operational Readiness & Integrity**
+>
+> * **Not "Plug-and-Play":** This is not a copy-paste production repository.
+Every rule here is considered **untested** unless accompanied by "receipts"—specifically ADX-Docker Empire telemetry results and dedicated documentation.
+> * **Engineering vs. Scripting:** This is a record of engineering work, not a basic KQL collection.
+It represents the iterative process of testing, tuning, and refining logic from scratch.
+> * **The Evolution:** While my legacy POC repositories contain the "brittle monoliths" of my early career, this composite section represents the philosophy of true detection engineering.
+> * **Originality:** Nothing in this repository is copied; nothing has been borrowed.
+This documentation is designed to teach a way of thinking.
+> * **The Goal:** As anyone who has been in the trenches knows: engineering freedom is only found when architecture becomes simple, reductive, and easy to understand.
+>
-> *  **This is "Dectection-As-Code"**
+> **This is "Detection-As-Code" in its purest form.**

 # Threat Hunting Philosophy & Detection Design